Initial demonstration of a quantum heat engine based on dissipation-engineered superconducting circuits: Results

 We describe the qubit using the Hamiltonian~\cite{krantz_quantum_2019}

 where $\hat{b}$ is the annihilation operator of the qubit and $\hat{b}^\dagger$ is the corresponding creation operator.
-As detailed below, the operation of the heat engine calls for a temporal dependence of the qubit frequency, induced here by the external flux, and of the incoherent transition rates between qubit levels which we control by the QCR.
+As detailed below, the operation of the heat engine calls for a temporal dependence of the qubit frequency, induced here by the external flux, and of the incoherent transition rates between qubit levels, which we control by the QCR.

 The single-junction quantum-circuit refrigerator consists of a normal-metal--insulator--superconductor (NIS) junction galvanically coupled with a direct ohmic connection to an auxiliary reset resonator for circuit coupling~\cite{vadimov_single-junction_2022,viitanen_quantum-circuit_2024}.
 As indicated by the energy diagram in Fig.~\ref{fig:setup}d, we can induce tunneling of quasiparticles by changing the electrochemical potential of the normal-metal with a bias voltage $V_\mathrm{QCR}$.
 Voltages in the range $\Delta - \hbar\omega_\mathrm{q} \lesssim e|V_\mathrm{QCR}| \lesssim \Delta$ primarily allow tunneling of quasiparticles from the normal metal to the superconductor through absorption of a photon.
 Voltages $e|V_\mathrm{QCR}| > \Delta + \hbar\omega_\mathrm{q}$ also promote elastic tunneling and tunneling through the emission of photons.
-Importantly, the QCR appears to the qubit accurately as a thermal reservoir, the temperature and coupling strength of which is tunable by the bias voltage~\cite{silveri_theory_2017}.
-Therefore, we may employ these two regimes to effectively cool or heat the transmon to thermal states with lower or higher effective temperatures, respectively~\cite{teixeira_many-excitation_2024,morstedt_rapid_2024}.
+Importantly, the QCR appears to the qubit accurately as a coupled thermal reservoir, the temperature and coupling strength of which are tunable by the bias voltage~\cite{silveri_theory_2017}.
+Essentially, the QCR-induced transition rates correspond to a thermal reservoir with a temperature determined by the quasiparticle photon-assisted-tunneling rates as a function of the bias voltage (Methods)~\cite{silveri_theory_2017}.
+Therefore, we may employ these two regimes to effectively cool or heat the transmon to thermal states with lower or higher effective temperatures, respectively~\cite{teixeira_many-excitation_2024,morstedt_rapid_2025}.